 Workspaces let you manage multiple related packages in a single repository, commonly called a monorepo.
 This approach is popular for organizations maintaining shared component libraries or microservices that need to stay in sync.
 As a result, Yarn Berry has powerful monorepo support built in.

-To run a command in a specific workspace:
+Running a command in a specific workspace uses the following syntax:

 yarn workspace my-package build